jcmeunier77code/My_cheat_sheets/08. Kubernetes/kubectl.md

 `kubectl get deployment`

-### delete with config
+### Delete with config

 `kubectl delete -f nginx-deployment.yaml`

 ### Metrics

+Command for getting metrics

+`kubectl top`

-`kubectl top` The kubectl top command returns current CPU and memory usage for a cluster’s pods or nodes, or for a particular pod or node if specified.
+- returns current CPU and memory usage for a cluster’s pods or nodes, or for a particular pod or node if specified.

 ```shell

 ```